Ghost polygons, Poisson bracket and convexity: Uniformly hyperbolic bundles and projectors

-\item There is a volume form on $E$, which is bounded with respect to $h$ and $\nabla$-parallel along orbits on the flow. \end{enumerate} The metric and scalar products considered are with respect to the metric $g_h$ for which $h$ is orthonormal.
-The {\em fundamental projector} associated to a uniformly hyperbolic bundle is the section $\pp$ of $\End(E)$ given by the projection on $L$ parallel to $P$. \end{definition} Observe that we do not require a priori any continuity on the bundles $L$ and $P$.
+and the same holds for $P^\infty$.\footnote{This inequality is satisfied for instance when $L^\infty$ and $P^\infty$ are uniformly $C^1$.
+It will only be used to prove a certain subset is nonempty; see footnote \ref{note:ne}.} \end{enumerate} The metric and scalar products considered are with respect to the metric $g_x$ for which $h(x)$ is orthonormal.

+The {\em fundamental projector} associated to a uniformly hyperbolic bundle is the section $\pp$ of $\End(E)$ given by the projection on $L$ parallel to $P$. \end{definition}

+We thank Tianqi Wang for pointing out to us that the first three hypothesis were not enough.

+Observe that we do not require a priori any continuity on the bundles $L$ and $P$.
 When the dimension of $L_x$ is 1, we talk of a {\em projective uniformly hyperbolic bundle}, when it is $k$, we talk of a {\em rank $k$ uniformly hyperbolic bundle}.

 The hypothesis \eqref{it:vol} is for simplification purposes.
 Using that hypothesis, one sees that $\det(L)$ and $\det(P)$ are respectively contracting and expanding bundles.

 The bounded cocycle assumption, akin to a similar condition in Oseledets theorem, implies that there exists positive constants $A$, $B$ and $C$ so that